blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 ## Abstract
-**Hyperledger Fabric Desktop** is a user-friendly cross-platform desktop application, which help ordinary users to play with Fabric network easily.
+**Hyperledger Fabric Desktop** is a user-friendly cross-platform desktop application, which helps ordinary users to play around with Fabric network easily.
 It is general-purpose, in other words, an API tool with GUI.
-It can be the go-to client for new comers, and can also serve as a prototype which help accelerate developing custom applications.
+It can be the go-to client for new comers, and also serve as a prototype which helps accelerate development of custom applications.
-Its features include creating, querying and managing transactions, chaincodes, channels, CAs, etc.

 ## Motivation
 Fabric is a permissioned blockchain framework.
-Many industries start to use it to build their own blockchain network alliance.
+It is becoming popular in many industries where blockchain network alliances are needed.
 For those non-IT companies who are not capable to build a system by themselves, which are many, they always seek for outside IT companies to build for them.